yassineazzouz/ahdp/README.md

 SOME GOOD PRACTICES
 --------

-The folowing project aim to make hadoop administration and operation easier using ansible, below some useful tips and gidelines on how to structure a hadoop project in ansible:
+The following project aim to make hadoop administration and operation easier using ansible, below some useful tips and guidelines on how to structure a hadoop project in ansible:

 * Create a separate inventory group for each hadoop cluster and create separate groups for different services and roles, If you are using a cloudera distribution you can also use dynamic inventory based the [ cloudera api ] ( tools/cloudera.py ).
 * Define a gateway or edge node for each cluster to use it as target in your ansible playbooks.
 Make sure the ahdp project and its dependencies are installed on all edge nodes, you can also configure [ pywhdfs ](https://github.com/yassineazzouz/pywhdfs) and use its cli to interact programatically with the HDFS service.